 Fig. 7.
-Electron density profiles for a 1-GHz field incident on a 5-cm-thick slab of He at different times.
-Peak incident electric field is 10 kV/cm.
-Results are shown for the MCC and conductivity models in Lsp.
+Electron density profiles for a 1 GHz field incident on a 5-cm thick slab of He at STP at different times.
+The peak incident electric field is 10 kV/cm.
+Results are shown for the MCC and conductivity models in LSP.

 Fig. 8.
-Electron density profiles for a 1-GHz field incident on a 5-cm-thick slab of He at different times.
-Peak incident electric field is 50 kV/cm.
+Electron density profiles for a 1 GHz field incident on a 5-cm thick slab of He at STP at different times.
+The peak incident electric field is 50 kV/cm.
 Results are shown for the MCC and conductivity models in LSP.

-This is consistent with the slightly lower field amplitude for the conductivity model noted in Fig. 5.
+different times for both the 10 kV/cm and 50 kV/cm cases.
+Recall that for the MCC model the electron density is a cell quantity calculated at the nodes by summing the weights of macroparticles in adjacent cells, so the density profile plot has cell-sized statistical fluctuations due to the finite particle number per cell.
+In the conductivity model the electron density results from solving a rate equation and a smoother curve is obtained.
+For the 10 kV/cm case, the MCC model and conductivity model are seen to be in good agreement at all times, though the MCC model density tends to be slightly less than the conductivity model results.
+This is consistent with the slightly lower field amplitude for the conductivity model noted in Fig 5.
 This temporal lag in density level for the MCC model is due to the transient effects seen in Fig. 4.
 The effect is even more noticeable in the 50 kV/cm case at early time.
-Fig. 8 shows that the conductivity model clearly has a higher density at 6 ns than the MCC model.
+Figure 8 shows that the conductivity model clearly has a higher density at 6 ns than the MCC model.
 This is consistent with Fig. 6, which shows a noticeably smaller transmitted field for the conductivity model near this time.
 At later times, when the field values and ionization rates in the slab have diminished greatly, the difference in density between the methods reduces as well.